 Managing Impulsivity in Children: Tips and Tools

-Parents and teachers believe that the child cognitively knows better, remembers the rules, and is even smart enough to know that the behavior is inappropriate.
-However, they struggle to empathize and understand the child because he or she lacks the tools to manage impulsive behavior.
+Parents and teachers assume that the child cognitively knows how to make better choices, remembers the rules, and is even aware enough to know that the behavior is inappropriate.
+However, as adults we may struggle to understand the child’s behaviors and impulsivity because we assume that the child has the tools to manage impulsive behavior.

 In this article, we’ll help parents and teachers to identify impulsivity in children, as well as address the probable causes and provide resources to better manage impulsive behavior.

-Some level of impulsiveness is to be expected in young kids as they grow and learn to control their impulses.
-However, this behavior may become excessive, to the point where it is more significant than the typical impulsivity demonstrated at different developmental ages.
+Some level of impulsivity is to be expected in young kids as they grow and gradually learn to control their impulses.
+However, this impulsive behavior may be excessive, to the point where it is more disruptive in learning and daily life activities and more significant than the typical impulsivity demonstrated at different developmental ages.

 Research shows that this “excessive impulsivity” is likely a neurological issue and not closely associated with intent.
-However, many adults are unaware of this condition and still believe that an impulsive child is intentionally acting that way, and can stop at any time.
+However, some adults may be unaware of underlying neurological challenges, and may assume that an impulsive child is intentionally acting that way, and can control their behaviors as a choice.

 Signs of Impulsivity in Kids

-To properly treat and manage impulsivity, caregivers and educators need to identify when their behavior is out of the norm.
+To effectively reduce and manage impulse control in children, caregivers and educators need to identify triggers and when their behavior is disruptive.

 Some examples of excessively impulsive behavior include:

-Once properly identified, there are several ways in which a child may be treated to manage their symptoms.
+Once identified, there are several ways in which a child may be supported to manage their symptoms.

-Many parents immediately turn to medication to treat their child’s impulsive behavior.
-Although medication is a treatment option, overdiagnosis and overmedication are rampant in this field.
-When paired with the multiple side effects that these drugs can have, we believe that a structured, consistent, individualized behavioral plan is often the more suitable solution.
+Some parents immediately turn to medication to treat their child’s impulsive behavior.
+Although medication is a treatment option, overdiagnosis and overmedication can be rampant in this field.
+When paired with the multiple side effects that drugs can have, we offer a structured, consistent, individualized behavioral plan as the first step for an effective solution.

 This falls in line with a CDC report, which states that therapy should be the first form of treatment, even more so for children under 6 years of age.